Brian Fielden > DLA Piper LLP (US) > Atlanta, United States > Lawyer Profile

 - Media, technology and telecoms > Outsourcing

 - Intellectual property > Patents: licensing

-- Dispute resolution > Product liability, mass tort and class actions: pharmaceuticals and medical devices - defense
+- Dispute resolution > Product liability, mass tort and class action - defense: pharmaceuticals and medical devices

 - Real estate > Real estate